What Is Volatility Trading?

 Here’s a quick table for your reference:

 Next time you’re looking at an options trade, take a look at the implied volatility and try to get a feel of what the market is anticipating.
-You could be buying options to rich.
-That said, you’ll be able to make a more informed decision after converting the volatility terms into something that makes sense.
+Try finding an annualized volatility and converting to daily volatility and seeing how it changes your options trading.
+You could be buying options too rich.
+That said, you’ll be able to make a more informed decision after converting annual to daily volatility to make better sense of volatility trading.

 To YOUR Success!

 Jeff Bishop is lead trader at WeeklyMoneyMultiplier.com and widely recognized as the Mensa Trader.
 He runs short-term trading strategies, using stocks, options and leveraged ETFs.